 Edwin is a musician with a varied and possibly dubious background, having been brought up in a Morris Dancing family.
 Steeped in the traditions of England, he sought further influences, finding inspiration in the continental and trans-Atlantic traditions, as well as through Motown and soul.
 A compulsive multi-instrumentalist, Edwin plays many, indeed most things, including some that haven't been invented yet, but is best known as a talented and inventive box player with ABU and for his stint as the drummer with Jabadaw.
 A hugely empathetic accompanist, his greatest strength is in instinctively bringing out the best in other people's music with exactly the right textures and rhythms.
 Having played melodeons and guitar on previous albums, Edwin has moved back to his first love, the drum kit for future tours.

 Oboe, Vocals, Bagpipes, Saxophone, Sundry Early Winds that go PARP

 As a woodwind specialist, Jude is widely acclaimed for her lyrical playing delivered with drive and dynamism.
 A founder member of Isambarde, Jude’s barnstorming oboe playing coupled with her ability to convey narrative through song has won her plaudits from audiences around the country.
-A sought-after session musician, she has guested on numerous albums and arranged strings and brass for studio projects.
+A sought-after session musician, Jude has guested on numerous albums and arranged strings, brass and woodwind for various studio projects.
 Jude is also a fixture on the early music scene.
 She currently performs with Renaissance Consort Piva and is known for playing instruments that go PARP and singing a bawdy catch whilst wearing a variety of silly hats.